UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 Shoutout to Chris Reik for implementing Budlight cans and dollar bills!

-If you want to play ASCII Racer, run:
+If you want to install ASCII Racer, run:

 ```bash
 $ pip3 install asciiracer